revankumarz/exoscout/README.md

 |---|---|---|---|---|
 | 0.74 | 0.70 | 0.87 | 0.78 | **0.80** |

-It adds real signal on top of the rule-based checks: e.g. on a single sector of the confirmed planet TOI-700 the classic depth-SNR test reads "inconclusive" while the CNN scores P(planet) = 0.97.
+It adds an independent line of evidence to the rule-based checks: on TOI 700.01, where the BLS period is a half-period alias and the classic odd/even test can only say "the ephemeris is wrong", the CNN still scores P(planet) = 0.96 from the folded shape alone.

 ```bash
 python -m exoscout.ml.build_dataset --per-class 400  # build labeled set from MAST